The Harriet W. Sheridan Center for Teaching and Learning

 We invite you to review this wide range of resources related to teaching when a variety of disruptions might occur in your classrooms.

-At the Sheridan Center, we anticipate that many instructors are wondering about how to facilitate classes adjacent to the U.S. election.
+At the Sheridan Center, we know that many instructors are wondering how to facilitate classes adjacent to the U.S. election and during a time of continued political polarization.
 Here we offer several possibilities for addressing the topic or acknowledging the emotions that many members of the Brown community may be facing at this time.

 Other Resources